-ACC currently utilizes three proctoring services that allow students to be monitored during a test that they are taking from home: Respondus Monitor, ProctorU and Distance Education Proctoring (DE Proctoring).
+ACC currently utilizes two proctoring services that allow students to be monitored during a test that they are taking from home: Respondus Monitor and Distance Education Proctoring (DE Proctoring).
 Each platform has specific requirements and abilities, but all require the use of a webcam and microphone.
 Consult your class Blackboard or contact your instructor to see about which platform you will be able to use to take your exams.
 If your device does not match the platform your instructor is using to administer the tests, please contact them in order to have the exams made available on a platform compatible with your device.

 Availability of testing platforms:

 Respondus Monitor is part of the Respondus LockDown Browser that you download and install to your system and monitors you through a webcam and microphone.
 You will need to navigate to your test within the Respondus LockDown Browser to start the exam: do not attempt to start your test through another browser (Chrome, Firefox, etc.).
 Once you start the exam, you will be prompted for an extensive security check.
 Follow the rules and requests of the system in order to take your test.

 iPad users will need to download the app from the Apple App Store.
 Note: ACC-issued iPads will have the Respondus LockDown Browser pre-installed.

 Windows: 10, 8, 7 (note: Windows 10 S version is not compatible)

 Mac: OS X 10.12 or higher